 God has given his church the means of grace in order to irradiate our souls with his healing light.
 In our union with Christ, we are cleansed and made holy.
 Using the means of grace which God has provided is “actively striving” in the same way that going to see the doctor for healing is active.
 We turn to the means of grace in faith that God will use them for our good as he has promised.
 We trust in the great physician, not ourselves.

 Whether in this life or the next, the old, sinful self must be completely destroyed.

 How can we who died to sin still live in it?
 Do you not know that all of us who have been baptized into Christ Jesus were baptized into his death?
 We were buried therefore with him by baptism into death, in order that, just as Christ was raised from the dead by the glory of the Father, we too might walk in newness of life.
 For if we have been united with him in a death like his, we shall certainly be united with him in a resurrection like his.
 We know that our old self was crucified with him in order that the body of sin might be brought to nothing, so that we would no longer be enslaved to sin.
 (Romans 6:2b-6)

 If we are indeed new creations in our crucified and risen Lord, perhaps only the new version of me will rise when he appears.
 Even in Wesley’s scheme, those delivered from the power of sin in this life still await deliverance from its presence in the age to come.
 Again, I will leave the heavenly details to God.

-Only when the Lord Jesus is revealed from heaven with His mighty angels in flaming fire will the embers of sin and evil finally be extinguished.
+Only when the Lord Jesus is revealed from heaven with His mighty angels and “flaming fire” will the last vestiges of sin and evil be burned away once and for all.
 The Lord will eternally destroy the sin of those who afflict us, but he will also destroy the sin that remains within us.
 He will destroy powerful evil that surrounds us and entangles us.
 He will even destroy the devil himself forever.